threaming/ENCE464_FitnessMonitorV2/README.md

 ### Command line

-Navigate to the any of the apps provided (where a Makefile is present) and the following targets are available:
+Navigate to any of the apps provided (where a Makefile is present) and the following targets are available:

 * `make` (or `make all`): Build the source code into a binary; build outputs are